Jinlock9/jinlock9.github.io/_posts/2025-03-09-paper-review-decoupled-access-execute-arch.md

 ![DECOUPLED ACCESS/EXECUTE COMPUTER ARCHITECTURES](../assets/img/posts/2025-03-09-paper-review-decoupled-access-execute-arch.jpg)

 ### **Review**
-The core idea behind the Decoupled Access/Execute (DAE) Architecture is to let the A-Processor resolve branches and address-related operations **AHEAD** of the E-Processor, allowing the E-Processor to execute other operations with minimal load/store overhead.
-Implementing this using the register file with some additional control logic was particularly impressive.
+The core idea of the Decoupled Access/Execute (DAE) architecture is to separate memory access and execution into two independent instruction streams — one handling memory operations and the other performing computations.
+These two streams communicate asynchronously via FIFO queues, allowing execution to proceed without being stalled by memory access delays.

 At first glance, I thought it resembled a general architecture with a separate addressing unit, but it turned out to be much more sophisticated and advanced.
 Although the paper states that DAE reduces the programmer’s burden compared to other array processors, having recently worked on compiler development, I couldn’t help but feel that this reduction wasn’t quite enough (joke).